• Skip to primary navigation

 Chocolate sponge pudding with chocolate sauce in slow cooker pot, one portion removed to show the sauce.

 Bread and butter puddings, that traditional favourite pud, also known as French Toast in the USA, can also be made with brioche, waffles, hot cross buns, panettone and whatever else you can think of really.
-All of these can be sliced up and cooked with a simple custard in your crockpot.

 At Christmas, why not make a festive version with panettone and brandy sauce.